Ian Cole: Carolina Hurricanes

 As a free agent, despite showing interest to return to the Wild, Cole was unable to come to terms and was signed to a one-year, $2.9 million contract with the Carolina Hurricanes on July 28, 2021.
 He scored the overtime game-winning goal against the New York Rangers in Game 1 of their 2nd round series in the 2022 Stanley Cup playoffs.
+Cole did not resign after it was discovered that he had an affair with Hurricanes reporter Abby Labar.

 Tampa Bay Lightning

 Having concluded his contract with the Hurricanes, Cole was again on the move in agreeing to a one-year, $3 million contract with the Tampa Bay Lightning on July 13, 2022.

 The Lightning announced the team had suspended Cole, with pay, on October 10, 2022, pending an investigation into allegations of sexual abuse.
 "I take the allegations made against me today in an anonymous tweet very seriously," Cole said in a statement made through his agent.
 "I look forward to clearing my name and demonstrating to the NHL and the Tampa Bay Lightning that these allegations are unfounded."
+Ultimately, both the team and league investigations into Cole found no evidence that the allegations were truthful.

+Vancouver Canucks

+After a lone season with the Lightning, Cole left as a free agent and was signed to a one-year, $3 million contract with the Vancouver Canucks for the 2023–24 season on July 1, 2023.

+Utah Hockey Club

+After spending just one year with the Canucks, Cole once again became an unrestricted free agent, signing a one-year, $3.1 million contract with the Utah Hockey Club on July 1, 2024.

 International play

-Cole's first international experience came at the 2007 World Junior Championships (WJC) in Sweden.
-Cole added four goals and an assist in all seven games at the 2007 WJC, helping Team USA to a bronze medal finish.
-The 2007 WJC marked the most points Cole would score at the event, in 2008 he was held pointless and in his final appearance in the tournament in 2009 he finished with two goals and two assists.
+Cole's first international experience came at the 2007 World Junior Championships.
+Cole added four goals and an assist in seven games of the tournament, helping United States national junior team to a bronze medal finish.
+The 2007 tournament marked the most points Cole would score at the event, in 2008 he was held pointless and in his final appearance in the tournament in 2009 he finished with two goals and two assists.

 Personal life

-Ian Douglas Cole was born and raised in Ann Arbor, Michigan with his younger sister, mother Connie, and father Doug.
+Cole was born and raised in Ann Arbor, Michigan with his younger sister, mother Connie, and father Doug.
 He learned to skate at Yost Ice Arena.
-He also skated outdoors at Buhr Park and did power skating at Veterans Memorial Ice Arena Ann Arbor.
+He also skated outdoors at Buhr Park and did power skating at Veterans Memorial Ice Arena.
 Growing up, he played for the Ann Arbor Amateur Hockey Association at the Ice Cube.

-In June 2015, he married long time girlfriend Jordan Rockwell.